G-Core/product-documentation/documentation/streaming-platform/api/player-api-tutorial.md

 ## Player Initialization via iFrame

-Copy the iFrame code from the VOD/broadcast settings in your account.
+Copy the iFrame code from the VOD/broadcast settings in your account:

+- For videos: the All videos section, Settings, Export, Code
+- For live streaming: the Live streaming section, Settings, Links for the export

 Add the ```id='gplayer'``` parameter to the iFrame and paste it into the site code.